COSC3020/tsp-held-karp-Kodoka/README.md

 First we start with an array composed of all of the input $n$ cities, then if
 $n > 1$, we'll slice and splice, resulting in an array of $n - 1$ cities, at which point recursive calls start.
-Each $n - 2$ of these calls result in further slice and splice arrays one element smaller than the calling array, until only one unvisited city remains.
+Producing an array of $n - 2$ elements, which in turn results in further slice and splice arrays one element smaller than the preceeding array, until only one unvisited city remains.
 Summing up to $\frac{n^2+n}{2}$.
 Not accounting for constants, the worst case memory complexity is $\Theta(n^2)$.

 ## Sources